 Pain management costs will vary depending on Medicare Coverage.
 Below we’ll discuss the expected costs for pain management for the different Medicare health insurance options.

 Original Medicare refers to Medicare Part A and Medicare Part B. You’re responsible for a sizeable recurring deductible for Part A when admitted to the hospital.

 Once you pay the deductible, your first 60 days as an inpatient in a hospital will have no charge.
 After 60 days, there are additional costs.
 The first 20 days of skilled nursing care cost $0, with an additional daily cost from days 21-100.

 Medicare Part B has a small annual deductible of $233.
 Once the beneficiary pays their Part B deductible is responsible for a 20% coinsurance and applicable excess charges.

 If you choose a Medicare Supplement plan, you’ll have ten Medigap options.
 Your coverage will depend on your selected program.
 Most beneficiaries enroll in Plans F, G, or N. Medicare Supplement plans help offset the costs of deductibles, coinsurance, copays, and excess charges related to Original Medicare.

 Prescription drug plans must follow a standard model outlined by the Centers for Medicare & Medicaid Services.
-Their coverage must be as good or better than the standard model, which consists of four coverage phases.
+Their coverage must be as good or better as the standard model, which consists of four phases.

 - Deductible: Up to $505